 What’s That You Heard?

-Without any prior physics knowledge of light and sound technologies, most people may be likely to intuitively assume that laser therapy is more effective than sound therapy to treat animals.
+Without any prior physics knowledge of sound wave vs. laser therapy technologies, most people may be likely to intuitively assume that laser therapy is more effective than sound therapy to treat animals.
 Light travels faster than sound, plus a “laser” just sounds more tangible than a sound wave, therefore it works better, right?

 Actually, this is false.
 Laser therapy uses light energy that pierces the skin and penetrates superficial blood cells with the goal of improving blood flow through a process loosely known as ‘photobiomodulation’.
 On the contrary, a shock wave is a high energy, focused acoustic pressure impulse that not only stimulates the development of new blood vessels, but also can reverse inflammation and stimulate the growth of proteins that support optimal healing in bone (osteogenesis) and soft tissue (angiogenesis).